Lleyton Hewitt: Early life

 Hewitt was born in Adelaide, South Australia.
 His father, Glynn, is a former Australian rules football player, and his mother, Cherilyn, was a physical education teacher.
-He has a younger sister, Jaslyn, a former tennis coach and bodybuilder, and his brother-in-law (Jaslyn's husband) is Rob Shehadie.
+His uncle, Darryl Hewitt, and grandfather, Max Hewitt, also played football.
+He has a younger sister, Jaslyn, a former tennis coach and bodybuilder, and his brother-in-law (Jaslyn's husband) is Rob Shehadie, an actor and comedian.
 Hewitt also played Australian Football until the age of 13, when he decided to pursue a tennis career.
 His junior tennis club was Seaside Tennis Club in Henley Beach.
 He was also coached by Peter Smith at Denman Tennis Club in Mitcham.

 Tennis career

 Junior years

 As a junior Hewitt posted a 44–19 record in singles and reached as high as No. 17 in the world in 1997 (and No. 13 in doubles).

 1998-1999: Early pro career

 Hewitt commenced his professional career in 1998.
 He became one of the youngest winners of an Association of Tennis Professionals (ATP) tournament when he won the 1998 Next Generation Adelaide International, defeating Jason Stoltenberg in the final, having defeated Andre Agassi in the semi-finals.
 Both Aaron Krickstein winning Tel Aviv in 1983 and Michael Chang winning San Francisco in 1988 were younger than Hewitt when they claimed their first ATP title.
 Hewitt then left Immanuel College to concentrate on his tennis career.
 He was an Australian Institute of Sport scholarship holder.

 Hewitt and fellow Australian Mark Philippoussis confer during a doubles match at the 2005 Queen's Club Championships.